July 31, 2022

 While Jesus does not ALWAYS attack wealth, this parable reflects a consistent theme of his teachings: Possessions possess us.
 Care for possessions makes it more difficult to truly care for what God cares for.
 Possessions distract us from the fullness of life.
 Possessions distract us from true wealth; from what is rich in the eyes of God.

-Note: Historical background information is primarily from Bruce Malina and Richard Rohrbaugh, Social Science Commentary on the Synoptic Gospels (see link below), pages 277-278; and the writings of Amy-Jill Levine, et. al. See link below.
+Note: Historical background information is primarily from Bruce Malina and Richard Rohrbaugh, Social Science Commentary on the Synoptic Gospels, pages 277-278; and the writings of Amy-Jill Levine, et. al. See link below.

 Luke 12:13-21 (NRSV)